abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > suffering”—then you should abandon them.’
 Thus was it said.
 And in
 > reference to this was it said.
 >
-> “Now, Kalāmas, don’t go by reports, by legends, by traditions, by
+> “Now, Kālāmas, don’t go by reports, by legends, by traditions, by
 > scripture, by logical conjecture, by inference, by analogies, by
 > agreement through pondering views, by probability, or by the thought,
 > ‘This contemplative is our teacher.’
 When you know for yourselves